 - Skeletal muscles that are associated mainly with parts of the erectile structures attached to the perineal membrane and adjacent bone.

 Each erectile structure consists of a central core of expandable vascular tissue and its surrounding connective tissue capsule.

 The perineal membrane is a strong fascial layer that is attached to the sides of the urogenital triangle.
 In the male, it is pierced by the urethra and, in females, by the urethra and vagina.

 Vulva is the term given to the female external genitalia.
 The mons pubis is the fatty protuberance overlying the pubic symphysis and pubic bones.
 The labia majora are fatty hair-bearing lips that extend posteriorly from the mons.
 The labia minora lie internal to the labia majora and unite posteriorly at the fourchette.

-is the area enclosed by the labia minora, which contains the urethral and vaginal orifices.
-Deep to the posterior aspect of the labia majoris lie Bartholin’s glands – a pair of mucus-secreting glands that drain anteriorly.
+The vestibule is the area enclosed by the labia minora, which contains the urethral and vaginal orifices.
+Deep to the posterior aspect of the labia majoris lie Bartholin’s glands (a pair of mucus-secreting glands that drain anteriorly0.
 They are not palpable in health but can become grossly inflamed when infected.